Toolbox

 Your lipid panel

-Statins (atorvastatin, rosuvastatin) lower LDL and triglycerides, and may modestly raise HDL.
-Your unmedicated lipid profile would likely show higher LDL and TG values.
+Statins (atorvastatin, rosuvastatin) lower LDL and total cholesterol substantially, and can slightly raise HDL.
+Your unmedicated lipid profile would likely show higher LDL and TC values.

-If you are taking lipid-modifying medications, your results reflect the medicated state.
-Discuss trends and targets with your healthcare provider.
+If you are on any of these medications, your ratios reflect the medicated state.
+Discuss trends and underlying baseline with your provider.

 About this tool